8000 Batten Arts and Letters Building

 Elective courses can be at the 500, 600, or 700 level.

-The thesis option will be recommended for those students who have maintained a high GPA and have the support of a faculty director.
-A review of the thesis prospectus is required before the completion of 18 hours of course work.
-The master’s thesis is written under the direction of a thesis advisor selected by the candidate in consultation with the graduate program director.
+The thesis option will be recommended for those students who have maintained a high GPA and have the support of a faculty thesis advisor.
+The master’s thesis is written under the direction of the thesis advisor selected by the candidate in consultation with the Graduate Program Director.
 The thesis is reviewed and the candidate examined by a faculty committee chaired by the thesis advisor.
 The thesis defense—normally a two-hour oral examination—focuses on the thesis, the historical context, and related aspects of the student’s concentration.
 Final approval of the thesis is the responsibility of the thesis advisor, the graduate program director, and ultimately of the dean of the College of Arts and Letters, who certify the candidate for graduation.